MikelSalazar/CoEditAR/README.md

 # CoEditAR
-CoEditAR is a framework that facilitates the creation of colaborative 3D editors, optimized for Augmented/Mixed Reality devices.
+CoEditAR is a framework that facilitates the creation of collaborative 3D editors, optimized for Augmented/Mixed Reality devices.